Personal profile

 3) Psychological interventions and training

-I am currently responsible for the IPT (interpersonal psychotherapy) arm of a multi-model group therapy trial for young people with complex trauma, funded by the Chilean Government.
-I recently joined the Scottish Government funded FAAST project as a consultant, developing training for practitioners in the assessment and diagnosis of foetal alcohol problems.
+In 2022-23, I joined the Scottish Government funded FAAST project as a consultant, developing training for practitioners in the assessment and diagnosis of foetal alcohol problems.
 This follows supervision of a doctoral thesis on raising a child with foetal alcohol exposure in kinship care.

-I recently completed a full trial testing the effectiveness of online training in neurodevelopmental trauma for residential care workers following its development and piloting.
+Earlier work includes full trial testing of the effectiveness of online training in neurodevelopmental trauma for residential care workers following its development and piloting.

 I run a lab group for staff, students and early career researchers (CAREHub, Care-Experience Research Edinburgh Hub) which has supported three grant proposals, one of which was student-led, and all of which have been successful.
-I am a founding member of the Centre for Applied Developmental Psychology.
+I am a founding member of the Child and Adolescent Mental Health Research (CAMHR) Centre.

 I am a regular reviewer for journals including Children and Youth Services Review, Journal of Family Violence, European Journal of Social Work, Early Human Development, Child & Family Social Work and the International Journal of Mental Health Nursing.